phantomaton-ai/necronomicon/README.md

 # Necronomicon

-Necronomicon is a spooky, automata-inspired project that combines the power of the `gallows` execution framework and the `smarkup` directive parser.
-It allows you to define a set of dark, occult-themed commands (or "directives") that can be seamlessly embedded and executed within text-based documents.
+Necronomicon is a project that provides a collection of executable commands.
+It allows you to define a set of commands that can be seamlessly embedded and executed within text-based documents.
+This can be particularly useful for building more powerful chatbots and text processing applications powered by large language models (LLMs).

 ## Usage